MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2022-02-03-a-failure-mode-of-adhd-medication.md

 Now, the low probability of any project being completed successfully at low effort-levels is not practical or acceptable for daily life.
-The answer, at least for me, lay in using process, tools, externalisation and similar 'brain hacks' to remove the low-probability-part by force:
+The answer, at least for me, lay in using process, tools, externalisation and similar 'brain hacks' to remove the low-probability-part by force.
+This is to say, the processes make sure that a certain level of effort is invested in *everything*, so that the bottom for successrate is at least acceptable:

 ![The same graph, but with the first, low-effort-invested part greyed out, as the habits and processes taught by ADHD enforce a certain success rate by always investing a base minimum of effort.]({{
 "/assets/adhd-curve/curve_with_habits.png" | relative_url }})

-This removes a large part of the benefits of medication, while leaving all of their problems intact.
+Not only is this a very tiring way to go through life, it also removes a large part of the benefits of medication, while leaving all of their problems intact.
 The processes, strategies, habits have to be re-thought and re-engineered, from ground up, as the assumptions and context for which they were designed no longer holds water.
 A *lot* of energy is wasted by overprocessing.

 This is, to put it mildly, daunting.
 These are the processes that have kept me alive for decades, allowing me to function and to thrive as much as I did.
 I